accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 This may be, for example
 - the presence of a visual marker, to indicate the active screen in a navigation menu (indication given by position);
-- a foreground to indicate an active tab (indicated by the shape);
+- a foreground to indicate an active tab (indication given by the shape);
-- changing the font size in a tag cloud (indicated by the size).
+- changing the font size in a tag cloud (indication given by the size);
-- Or any other similar graphic effect.
+- or any other similar graphic effect.

 #### Input control (form)

 All the processes used to inform the user
-- mandatory fields
+- mandatory fields,
 - expected type or format indications,
 - input errors in a form.